 Henson and Peary wended their way back to the US and passed along news of their success.
 In September 1909, Peary was feted on the front page of the Times.
 That was great, except that a week earlier the Herald had featured the story of Frederick Cook, who claimed to have reached the pole in April 1908.

 Cook was a doctor and Arctic voyage veteran, once a Peary crewmember and noted for having saved a sick and starving crew by hunting for fresh meat during a harsh winter.
 That, more or less, is where his unreservedly good deeds end.
 Take, for example, a trip to Tierra del Fuego, where he befriended a local missionary, “borrowed” a Yahgan-language dictionary the man had compiled, then tried to sell it as his own when the missionary died.
 Or Cook’s 1906 attempt to summit Mount McKinley, where he offered up photographic proof…later shown to be taken miles from the summit at a place now called Fake Peak.
-Two years after that (and before it was known to be fake), Cook made a dash for the pole with two Inuit men—he had photographic proof of that, too.
+Two years after that, and before the McKinley photo was known to be fake, Cook made a dash for the pole with two Inuit men—he had photographic proof of that, too.

-With the backing of the Society, the Times, and a Congressional committee, Peary was for decades seen as the first to the pole—whether his group ever made it at all is a fact contested even today, with perhaps the most damning piece of evidence the seemingly impossible pace suggested in his diaries.
-Even if he did get there, there are some plausible arguments that Cook had made it first (on the other hand, some tinfoil hatters who think Cook is lying say that his accurate descriptions of polar geography were stolen from Verne’s 1864 novel The English at the North Pole, which of course raises the question of how Verne’s account was accurate).
-The first unambiguous pole-ing wasn’t until 1969.
+With the backing of the Society, the Times, and a Congressional committee, Peary was for decades seen as the first to the pole.
+And yet, whether his group ever made it at all is a fact contested even today, with perhaps the most damning piece of evidence the seemingly impossible pace suggested in his diaries.
+If Peary did make it, Cook has his own claim, although anti-Cook researchers argue that his accurate descriptions of polar geography were stolen from Verne’s 1864 novel The English at the North Pole, which of course raises the question of how Verne’s account was accurate).
+It wasn’t until 1969 that the north pole was unambiguously reached.

 Peary died in 1920, but the feud didn’t.
 In 1923, Cook was convicted of mail fraud for lying about yields in oil fields he owned.
-He was sentenced to 14 years in prison (he was paroled after seven), with the judge telling him “You have at last got to the point where you can’t bunco anybody.”
+He was sentenced to 14 years in prison—and paroled after seven—with the judge telling him “You have at last got to the point where you can’t bunco anybody.”
 Even the DA thought the sentence excessive.
 The judge, it turns out, was a friend of the Pearys, whose family crest is nothing more than an anthropomorphized grudge.
 As it happens, Cook’s oil fields were in fact bigger than he’d claimed.
 He was given a deathbed pardon by FDR in 1940.

 Matthew Henson, meanwhile—not to mention the Inuit guides—were mostly ignored in favor of the “heroic” Peary.
 It wasn’t until 1937 that Henson was admitted to the Explorers Club.
 In 1988 he and his wife were (re)interred at Arlington, next to Peary.

-(Side note: the researcher who made that happen flew in Henson’s only living child for the ceremony, who was born in 1906 to an Inuit woman (in parlance, Henson’s “country wife” SHUDDER SHUDDER SHUDDER.
-Peary had multiple Inuit children; Josephine was not a fan of his philandering).
-In “Greenland is an unforgiving tundra” news, one of Henson’s grandchildren was killed by a walrus in 1944.)
+Side note: the researcher who championed Henson’s reinterment flew in Henson’s only living child for the ceremony, born in 1906 to an Inuit woman (in parlance, Henson’s “country wife” SHUDDER SHUDDER SHUDDER).
+In “Greenland is an unforgiving tundra” news, one of Henson’s grandchildren was killed by a walrus in 1944.

-(Double side note: In Henson’s account of the Pole-reaching, he uses this ridiculously great sentence: “A temperature of 50 degrees below zero is pretty close to the freezing point of sentiment”.
-What a phenomenal opening line for a novel.)
+Double side note: In Henson’s account of the Pole-reaching, he uses this ridiculously great sentence: “A temperature of 50 degrees below zero is pretty close to the freezing point of sentiment.”
+I am going to write a novel and that will be the opening sentence, I don’t care what the book is about.

 • • •